Travel Tips

 Thu 22 Dec 2016

-Rome certainly isn’t the only ancient city in Italy.
-Whether you’re interested in ancient statues, baroque art or indulging in the best pizza and coffee in the entire world, consider taking a day from the Eternal City, possibly an infinite day trip, to Naples.
+Rome certainly isn't the only ancient city in Italy.
+Whether you're interested in ancient statues, baroque art, or indulging in the best pizza and coffee in the entire world, consider taking a day from the Eternal City, possibly an endless day trip, to Naples.
 It is a short and inexpensive train ride from Rome and worth more than you can bargain for.
 And in Naples, you can literally bargain for just about anything.

 While one tends to associate antiquity and Italian origins with Rome, Naples was actually the first major metropolis on the boot.
 For clarity’s sake, the original Naples was actually a tad north of the contemporary center of the city.
 In its origins, she was called Parthenope, named after one of the mythological sirens in Greek literature.